 Many of the projects that require paint removal occur within your home—like getting rid of the paint on a banister, around a fireplace, and so on.
 That means you’ll need to be working inside, and there’s a limit to how well open windows and running fans can ventilate the area.
-That’s why for indoor projects, we recommend using this paint remover from Dumond Chemicals, which is odor-free and doesn't contain methylene chloride or caustic and toxic chemicals.
+That’s why for indoor projects, we recommend using this paint remover from Dumond Chemicals, which is odor-free and doesn't contain methylene chloride.

 This product is a paste, and works well at removing paint from carved surfaces, moldings, or any surface with many crevices.
 As well as using it inside your home, you can also use it in outdoor areas—it’s suitable for many types of surfaces.

 Best for Wood: Max Strip Paint and Varnish Stripper

 All sorts of painted-over wooden surfaces may need stripping, from bureaus to walls.
 This option from Max Strip is free from methylene chloride, NMP, and other caustic chemicals but can still successfully remove paint—or even layers of paint—from wooden items.
 It also works on other, non-wood surfaces, such as metal, tile, glass, stone, and masonry.

 Unlike some other paint strippers, Max Strip's stripper does not have a strong smell.
 It’s very easy to apply, and does a great job at removing paint or varnish from wood.
 You'll get the best results by covering the stripper with a layer of plastic wrap to keep it wet as it works.